 Captain Torrance used Inverurie Camp near Aberdeen as his base while scouting, though he presumably stayed somewhere more local while recruiting Patrols.
 Captain Quayle used Shielow Castle, north of Belford as his Headquarters and Captain Gough used Belford Hall and Middleton Hall (near Belford, Northumberland) as well as an unknown house in Berwick.
-Captain Thouron used a house in Alnwick and Doxford Hall.
+Captain Gough and Captain Thouron used a house in Alnwick and Doxford Hall.

 Training was at Melville House, Ladybank, Cupar, Fife as well as locally.
 A small arms and assault course was set up near the Allerdean OB at Scremerston Hill Farm, to the south of Berwick on Tweed.
 The Patrols also did training with the regular army at Otterburn Ranges.

-The stores for Northumberland and Durham were at Northallerton, North Yorkshire, 202 Battalion area.
+The stores for Northumberland and Durham were at Northallerton, North Yorkshire.
 Though the Quartermaster used the Northallerton Home Guard stores as cover.
-Fast communications with Northern Command based in York and the Home Guard stores based in Northallerton was done via the Post Office next to Chathill railway station.
+Fast communications with Northern Command based in York and the Home Guard stores based in Northallerton was done via the Post Office next to Chathill trail station.
 This meant that stores could be ordered by phone and then dropped at Chathill station in less than a couple of hours.

 From 27 September 1944, the Headquarters was at 6 Queen Street, Perth, Scotland as part of Area 1.
 Commanding officers were Major G.R.
 McNichol and Captain A. Fiddes-Watt.